Eleanor-Shellstrop/airfare/README.md

-# Airfare Rates in the US, 1995 - 2021
+# Airfare Rates in the US

-This project is in progress.

 ## About